Leanne Hall (footballer)

 Leanne Claire Hall (born 19 May 1980) is an English football goalkeeper and coach who played at full international level for England.
 She has spent much of her career in Yorkshire, starting at Sheffield Wednesday and enjoying two separate spells with both Doncaster Rovers Belles and Leeds United.
 Hall also played FA Women's Premier League football for Fulham and Leicester City Women, while the 2000 summer season was spent in Iceland with FH.
 In a career disrupted by serious injury, Hall attended UEFA Women's Euro 2001 and UEFA Women's Euro 2005 as a reserve goalkeeper.
 She most recently played for Birmingham City in the 2011 FA WSL.

-In 2016 Leanne was announced as Birmingham City Assistant manager.
+In 2016, Hall was announced as Birmingham City Assistant manager.

-Hall is an accomplished double UEFA A licensed coach in goalkeeping and outfield play.
+Hall holds a double UEFA A licenses in goalkeeping and outfield play.
 Her skills have most recently been shared with Arsenal WFC.
 She was a coach at Sheffield FC Ladies and the technical director of Leeds United Ladies' Centre.